This post may contain affiliate links. Read our disclosure policy for more info.

 Even though she never met her grandchildren, she has influenced them through me as I try to take that into my parenting each day.
-For her wisdom in that, I will be forever grateful.
+For her wisdom in that, I am forever grateful.

 The Little Things Matter

 I can’t tell you how clear this has become.
-The more that time passes and bigger questions like Will I remember the sound of her voice? pop into my mind, the Lord graciously reminds me of all the little things that I remember.
-Some may seem odd to you but … wink wink to my sis and bro 🙂
+The more that time passes and bigger questions like “Do I remember the sound of her voice?” pop into my mind, the Lord graciously reminds me of all the little things that I remember.
+Some may seem odd to you but … wink, wink to my sister and brother bear 🙂

 A Geo Tracker